Skar-work/Fuel-Injector-Digital-Twin-for-helicopter/README.md

 ├── index.html      # The main HTML file for the dashboard UI ├── style.css       # All styling for the application
-└── app.js          # Core JavaScript file containing the entire simulation logic
+└── app.js          # Core JavaScript file containing the entire simulation logic /
+└── mlbackend(not required for running the project, it was used to simulate the noise factor to mimic real world scenario)

 ## How to Run